jordankoschei/2022/_posts/2019-01-15-remote-work-rituals.md

 Check Basecamp notifications, figure out what happened at work since last check-in.
 Lots happened; work is one time zone behind, has whole extra hour in afternoon.

 Open up Things.
 Look at personal items.
 Be realistic; move unpleasant tasks to tomorrow.
 Check work items.
-Move today’s tasks to Today view.
+Move today's tasks to Today view.

 Start on first task.